millette/fortyfive/src/pages/2017-06-09-what/index.md

 the more bandwith you have.
 Think of it like bittorrent for websites, except with dat, you can update the content whereas a torrent holds static content.

-What well you ask?
+What else you ask?
 What about React on the front-end?
 Sure!
-From the hundreds of [static site generators out there](https://staticsitegenerators.net/), a few are build with React in mind.
+From the hundreds of [static site generators out there](https://staticsitegenerators.net/), a few are built with React in mind.
 For the visitors, that means a pleasant viewing experience, less latency and all that good stuff.

 In this case, I decided to give [Gatsby](https://github.com/gatsbyjs/gatsby)